DejaOS/dejaos.github.io/docs/basics/modules.md

 - Module installation automatically handles dependency processing and platform adaptation;
 - Requires internet access to download resources from official web services;
 - For offline development environments, contact the official team to obtain offline installation packages.

 ---

+## Module Composition

+After successfully `install`ing a module, the module files will be downloaded to the `dxmodules` directory in the current project.
+Generally, there are 3 types of modules, each with different corresponding file types:

+1. **Pure JavaScript Modules**: These modules contain only .js files, and the versions are consistent across different devices.
+Examples include `dxLogger` and `dxEventBus`
+2. **SOC-based Modules**: These modules contain both .js and .so files.
+Versions are consistent for different device models under the same SOC.
+For example, `dxMqttClient` and `dxHttpClient` are consistent on devices DW200 and DW200_v20, as these two device types share the same SOC - their only difference is that V20 has an additional WiFi module
+3. **Device Model-based Modules**: These modules contain both .js and .so files.
+The .js files are basically the same across different device models, but the .so files are definitely different.
+Examples include `dxCode` and `dxNfc`.
+These modules are typically related to underlying hardware.

+---